bajamircea/cpp-play/src/cpp_util_lib/unique_handle.md

 ```
 The particular C version above avoids testing `file` before closing, it only tested
 the `result` and assumes that the `file` is not `nullptr`.
 It might gain something
 out of that, though it's playing with fire.
+NOTE: this is a trick similar to the
+one used in linear find value with sentinel equal to the value where the loop only
+has to test for the sentinel, not for the end, compared with the `std::find` that
+needs to test for end and value in the loop.

 Performance-wise the `unique_ptr` C++ version tests the `FILE*` in addition to the
 `result` and requires the compiler to optmise out the move operations.